 The staff of Northside Elementary School welcomes you!
 We look forward to another exciting and challenging school year.
 Everything that is offered to you is meant to assist and lead you in reaching the goals that have been set.
 We are here to help you reach these goals in any way we can.
 As elementary students, we encourage you to be active learners and active participants in all that we do.
 We want the years you spend with us to be the best they can be.
 The following information in this handbook explains what you will need to know to make these years a success.
 Take time to go over this information with your parents.
 The opportunity to work with you as a team, as you prepare for your future, is an opportunity that is important to all of us.

-7:10 a.m. - Car riders, bus riders and walkers may enter the school and go to the cafeteria
+7:10 a.m. – Car riders and bus riders may enter the school and wait in the gym.

 7:45 a.m. – Class begins.

 2:45 p.m. – Dismissal begins.